OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 It will interpret each message as a call to a contract, and it will execute that call, updating the contract's state.
 At the end of the call, the program will emit an Arbitrum log item, which will become visible to the client program.
 The client program will then read the call's result from the log item.

+## The Arbitrum Virtual Machine

+Although Arbitrum supports EVM, under the hood it runs the Arbitrum Virtual Machine (AVM).
+The AVM is optimized for allowing fast progress in the optimistic case while maintaining the ability to efficiently resolve disputes.
+To learn more, you can read a detailed overview of the [AVM Design Rationale](AVM_Design.md) as well as the [AVM Specification](AVM_Specification.md), a lower level description of the semantics of the AVM architecture.

+## ArbOS

+ArbOS, the Arbitrum operating system sits atop of the AVM and is responsible for isolating untrusted contracts from one another, tracking and limiting their resource usage using [ArbGas](ArbGas.md), and managing the economic model that collects fees from users to fund the operation of a chain's validators.
+ArbOS gives Arbitrum a great deal of flexibility by offloading work that would have been done in the L1 smart contract into cheaper L2 code.
+To learn more, see the section on [ArbOS](ArbOS.md).

 ## Other topics